InfantLab/Policies/Code_of_conduct.md

 ***Participants asked to stop any harassing or discriminatory behavior are expected to comply immediately.***

-Members of the community who violate these rules - no matter how much they have contributed to the Bahlai lab, or how specialised their skill set - will be approached by Christie Bahlai.
-If inappropriate behaviour persists after a discussion with Christie, the issue will be escalated according to procedures laid out by the relevant entities in Kent State's [Division of Diversity, Equity & Inclusion](https://www.kent.edu/diversity/support-services-students-staff-and-faculty)
+Members of the community who violate these rules - no matter how much they have contributed to the InfantLab, or how specialised their skill set - will be approached by Caspar Addyman.
+If inappropriate behaviour persists after a discussion with Caspar, the issue will be escalated according to procedures laid out by the relevant parts of Goldsmiths policies on [harassment and misconduct](https://www.gold.ac.uk/governance/policies/sexual-violence-harassment-misconduct-policy/)

-**To report an issue** please contact [Christie Bahlai](https://github.com/cbahlai).
+**To report an issue** please contact [Caspar Addyman](https://github.com/YourBrain).
 All communication will be treated as confidential.

+### Working with parents and children

+The InfantLab depends on parent and young children volunteering their time to take part in our studies.
+We value and recognise their contribution and will make every effort to ensure that they understand the purpose of our research and their role in it.
+Anonymity and the right to withdraw from participation will always be respected .Information will be held securely and in confidence.
+This means we will only tell those who have a need or right to know.

+We follow the Goldsmiths [Safeguarding Policy](https://www.gold.ac.uk/governance/policies/safeguarding-policy/).

+***All lab members working unsupervised with families will have up-to-date DBM checks.***

+### Professional standards

+We support and comply with the American Psychological Associations [Ethical Principles of psychologists and code of conduct](https://www.apa.org/ethics/code/principles.pdf)
+We support and comply with all the stated [policies of Goldsmiths, University of London](https://www.gold.ac.uk/governance/policies/).
+In particular, have reviewed all our lab practices to comply with Europe's new General Data Protection Regulations [GDPR](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr)

 ### Flexible working hours

-This sentence is stolen from [Bastian Greshake's](https://github.com/gedankenstuecke) email footer and forms the basis of the Bahlai Lab's policy on flexible working:
+This sentence is stolen from [Bastian Greshake's](https://github.com/gedankenstuecke) email footer and forms the basis of our policy on flexible working:

 > While I may be sending this email outside my normal office hours, I have no expectation to receive a reply outside yours.